 (Pocket-lint) - Household chores like ironing, washing and vacuuming are never particularly enjoyable, we think you'll agree.
 In fact, most people hate them and the few that might enjoy them are probably getting paid to do so.

 Don't worry though, there is something that could make your life a little easier and make one of these three chores a little more fun – a robotic vacuum cleaner.

 These little smart bots are designed to ease the misery of household cleaning.
-They cannot replace the traditional vacuum cleaner in terms of cleaning power, but regular scheduled cleaning with these bots often results in a satisfactory clean and keeps your house looking far more presentable.
+They cannot replace the traditional vacuum cleaner in terms of cleaning power, but regularly scheduled cleaning with these bots often results in a satisfactory clean and keeps your house looking far more presentable.